brooklabteam/SC2-genome-curation/README.md

 ---

 8. Concatenate all the manually-edited genomes and upload to check genome integrity on [Nextclade](https://clades.nextstrain.org/).
 Decide what to submit to GISAID.

+9. Work with Cara to update all metadata for genomes going to GISAID in the running metadata file.